 We cannot assure that we can grow our cash balances or limit our cash consumption and thus maintain sufficient cash balances for our planned operations or future acquisitions.
 Future business demands may lead to cash utilization at levels greater than recently experienced.
 We may need to raise additional capital in the future.
 However, we cannot assure that we will be able to raise additional capital on acceptable terms, or at all.
-Subject to the foregoing, management believes that we have sufficient capital and liquidity to fund and cultivate the growth of our current and future operations for at least the next twelve months and to maintain compliance with the terms of our debt agreements and related covenants or to obtain compliance through debt repayments made with our available cash on hand or anticipated for receipt in the ordinary course of operations.
+Subject to the foregoing, management believes that we have sufficient capital and liquidity to fund and cultivate the growth of our current and future operations for at least the next twelve months from the issuance of these financial statements and to maintain compliance with the terms of our debt agreements and related covenants or to obtain compliance through debt repayments made with our available cash on hand or anticipated for receipt in the ordinary course of operations.

 Capital Resources.
-At June 30, 2017, we had \$76,333 outstanding under our Restated Credit Agreement with Wells Fargo.
-Available funds were \$4,521 under the revolving credit facility at June 30, 2017.
+At September 30, 2017, we had \$69,125 outstanding under our Restated Credit Agreement with Wells Fargo.
+Available funds were \$5,000 under the revolving credit facility at September 30, 2017.
 For further discussion regarding our Restated Credit Agreement and debt financing arrangements, see Note 6 to the accompanying condensed consolidated financial statements.